 \subsection{Photographic Portrait Matting Benchmark}

 Existing works constructed their validation benchmarks from a small amount of labeled data through image synthesis.
-Their benchmarks are relatively easy due to unnatural fusion or mismatched semantics between the foreground and the background (Fig.~\ref{fig:benchmark} (a)).
-Therefore, trimap-free models may be comparable to trimap-based models on these benchmarks but have unsatisfactory results in natural images, {\it i.e.}, the images without background replacement, which indicates that the performance of trimap-free methods has not been accurately assessed.
-We prove this standpoint by the matting results on Adobe Matting Dataset\,\footnote{Refer to \nameref{sec:appB} for the results of portrait images (with synthetic backgrounds) from Adobe Matting Dataset.}.
+Their benchmarks are relatively easy due to unnatural fusion or mismatched semantics between the foreground and the background (Fig.~\ref{fig:benchmark}(a)).
+Hence, trimap-free models may have comparable performances to the trimap-based models on these benchmarks, but unsatisfactory performances on natural images, {\it i.e.}, images without background replacement.
+This indicates that the performances of trimap-free methods have not been accurately assessed.

 In contrast, we propose a Photographic Portrait Matting benchmark (PPM-100), which contains 100 finely annotated portrait images with various backgrounds.
-To guarantee sample diversity, we define several classifying rules to balance the sample types in PPM-100.
-For example, (1) whether the whole human body is included; (2) whether the image background is blurred; and (3) whether the person holds additional objects.
-We regard small objects held by people as a part of the foreground since this is more in line with the practical applications.
-As exhibited in Fig.~\ref{fig:benchmark}(b)(c)(d), the samples in PPM-100 have more natural backgrounds and richer postures.
-So, we argue that PPM-100 is a more comprehensive benchmark.
+To guarantee sample diversity, we consider several factors in order to balance the sample types in PPM-100, including: (1) whether the whole portrait body is included; (2) whether the image background is blurred; and (3) whether the person is holding additional objects.
+We regard small objects held by a foreground person as a part of the foreground, which is more in line with practical applications.
+As shown in Fig.~\ref{fig:benchmark}(b)(c)(d), the samples in PPM-100 have more natural backgrounds and richer postures.
+Hence, PPM-100 can be considered as a more comprehensive benchmark.